 ObjectivesOn completion of this module, students will be familiar with measurement techniques used in meteorology, atmospheric physics, and chemistry.
 Measurement techniques will have been practiced extensively in the field and in the laboratory.
 A wide variety of in situ and remote sensing techniques will have been used to gather physical and chemical data.
 Data collected in the field will have been recorded in notebooks and analysed using a variety of computer-based and other methods.
 Data will have been interpreted in order to draw conclusions concerning the natural structure of the atmosphere both chemically and physically.

-- The field course will be held at the Lochranza Fieldcentre, on the Isle of Arran, from 12th – 19th September 2019.
+The field course will be held at the Lochranza Fieldcentre, on the Isle of Arran, from 12th – 19th September 2019.
 There is an additional cost of £300 for students who are taking this as an optional module for their programme.

 The module places considerable emphasis on: